BenMansley/AutoTyper/README.md

 | inputText  | string  | The text that will be outputted by the AutoTyper |
 | speed      | number  | The speed of the typing, in ms/ character |
 | skipSpaces | boolean | If set to true, the AutoTyper will type spaces immediately, with no tick of the timer |
 A value of 'stop' for inputText will cause the AutoTyper to go to the end of the input immediately, shown by the 'End' button in the demo.
+High quality, modern flow control right there

 ## Known Issues
 The plugin can not currently run more than once simultaneously on the same page.